hannahblo/Statistical-Multicriteria-Benchmarking-via-the-GSD-Front/README.md

 - "classif.rpart" is renamend to "CART" in the article

 For PMLB:
-- "cre" is renamed to TODOOOOO
+- "cre" is renamed to "CRE" in the article
 - "svmRadial" is renamed to "SVM" in the article
-- "J48" TOOOOOO
+- "J48" is renamed to "CART" in the article
 - "ranger" is renamed to "RF" in the article
 - "knn" is fenamed to "kNN" in the article
 - "glmnet is renamed to "GLMNet" in the article